Neumann-Valle/bp-default-user-notifications/README.txt

 Stable tag: 1.0.0
 License: GPLv2

-BP default user noifications allows you to change buddypress default notification for all users but Admins.
+BP default user email notifications allows you to change buddypress default notification for all users but Admins.

 == Description ==

-Buddypres lacks settings to change notifications for your users, by default they are set to "YES" notify by email for any activity which could cause you problems with your hosting service.. as it did for me.. since bots register and message users and so much more...
+Buddypres lacks settings to change email notifications for your users, by default they are set to "YES" notify by email for any activity which could cause you problems with your hosting service.. as it did for me.. since bots register and message users and so much more...

 Major features BP default user noifications include:

 * Change default email notifications for your users, switch to "NO" and click update and will update all your user setting but Admins.
-* User email notifications autmatically gets updated after registering, so no more worries, BP default user noifications does the job for you.
+* User email notifications automatically gets updated after registering, so no more worries, BP default user noifications does the job for you.
 * That it, something so simple and so important that buddypress lacks of.

 == Installation ==